Understanding the Birth Chart as a Living System

 ~6 min read · Updated January 2026

-Astrology isn’t something you read once and finish.
+Astrology isn’t something you read once and understand.

-It unfolds — layer by layer — as you move through it.
+It unfolds layer by layer — as you stay with it.

 This page gathers those layers.